What is EVM? How does it work in India?

-The Electronic Voting Machine, also known as EVM, is an electronic device used for casting votes.
+The Electronic Voting Machine is an electronic device used for casting votes.

 What is an EVM?